 But it’s more than that, I’ve developed a deep desire to share this sense of awe with others.
 The idea of helping people to enjoy our wild places safely and experience even an ounce of the emotion I feel is a strong incentive.
 It’s one reason why I’ve decided to pursue a mountain leader qualification.

 Quality Mountain Days

 There are many aspects to becoming a mountain leader.
 Apart from the formal training and assessment, a key component involves logging Quality Mountain Days (QMDs).
-Start looking into this and you realise there’s a little more to it than simply spending time in the hills.
+Start looking into this and you realise there’s a little more to it than simply wandering up a few mountains.

 The Mountain Training Website defines a QMD as follows:

 ‘In terms of experience, the quality of a mountain day lies in such things as the conditions experienced both overhead and underfoot, the exploration of new areas, the terrain covered and the physical and mental challenge.
 Such days make a positive contribution towards a person’s development and maturity as an all round mountaineer.

 Usually some or all of these criteria would be fulfilled:

 - the individual takes part in the planning and leadership

 - navigation skills are required away from marked paths

 - experience must be in terrain and weather comparable to that found in UK and Irish hills